BinXu-UW/OpenCV-webcam-video/YOLO_video_detection/README.md

   *Yolov2 608x608.weights file: https://pjreddie.com/media/files/yolov2.weights (You can try other weighs as well)
   *put the weights file into `D:\darkflow-master\bin`, you need creat the **bin** folder.
 The folder name doesn't matter.

+4. put the test video into the `D:\darkflow-master` or similar directroy.
+    open cmd and type:`python flow --model cfg/yolo.cfg --load bin/yolo.weights --demo videofile.mp4 --gpu 0.7 --saveVideo`.
+    After this is done.
+You will see a new video file appear at this directory

 ---
 ## How to train your own model(not your dragon)